sparkfunX/Buzzard/README.md

   ### Board Script Mode

-  By default, buzzard.py will generate a file called `output.scr` which can be run in the board editor.
+  By default, buzzard.py will generate a file called `output.scr` which can be run in the EAGLE board editor.

   ### Library Script Mode

-  Library script mode will generate a file called `output.scr` which can be run in the library footprint editor.
+  Library script mode will generate a file called `output.scr` which can be run in the EAGLE library footprint editor.

   ### Library Package Mode

   Library package mode will generate a file called `output.lbr` which is an EAGLE library file containing the specified tag/tags

+  ### KiCad Footprint Mode

+  (Thank you gregdavill!)
+  KiCad footprint mode will generate a file called 'output.kicad_mod' which is a KiCad footprint file containing the specified tag

   ## SIGNALNAME